decision-standards/sis-adss-mcp/README.md

 ## The Problem

-Most AI systems fail for a reason no one is measuring.
+AI systems do not fail because decisions are wrong.

-It’s not the model.
-It’s not the prompt.

-It’s the system continuing in a state that should have stopped.
+They fail because the system continues in a state that should have stopped.

 You can validate a decision.
 You can audit a decision.

+But no current system can answer:

-But you cannot currently validate whether a system should still be running.
+**“Should this system still be running?”**

 ---